nirajvara/terraform_ec2_jenkins/README.md

-# terraform_ec2_jenkins with instalatio of tools like docker, terraform, aws, eksctl, kubectl
+# terraform_ec2_jenkins with installation of tools and command  like docker, terraform, aws, eksctl, kubectl

+Do some modifications to the backend.tf file such as changing the bucket name and dynamodb table(make sure you manually created both on AWS Cloud).

+Go to the DynamoDB console: https://console.aws.amazon.com/dynamodb/ Click "Create table".
+Configure the table:
+Table name: Choose a name (e.g., terraform-locks).
+Primary key: Set the primary key to LockID (String).

 Initialize the backend by running the below command

 cd terraform_ec2_jenkins